Jxkss/jxks0s1nt/README.md

 ## Acknowledgements

-- [ip-api.com](https://ip-api.com) for the IP information API.
+- [ip-api](https://ip-api.com/) for the IP information API.
-- IPQualityScore for the VPN/proxy detection API.
+- [IPQualityScore](https://ipqualityscore.com/) for the VPN/proxy detection API.

 ---